 It is estimated that whiplash will be involved within more than 75% of personal injury claims in the UK.
 It is also one of the oldest personal injury claims to be made, with the first compensation pay out happening more than 100 years ago when a man was involved in a train collision.

 Whiplash is a name for damage within the neck area; particularly the soft tissues, tendons and ligaments which are there to act as protection.
 During a high impact, forceful collision which jerks the head from one direction to the other with speed, these tissues can rip, stretch and tear which is where the incredible pain of whiplash comes from.Open Claim Calculator

 Whiplash happens in the majority of road traffic accidents, but it can also be the result of industrial accidents, slips and falls or physical violence.
 If you received immediate hospital or medical treatment after your accident, it is likely that whiplash will not have been detected.
 This is because it can take up to two days to become apparent.

 Whiplash can be easily diagnosed by any medical professional, even your own GP.
-If any of the following signs and symptoms sound familiar to you then you probably do have a whiplash injury in Little Sutton and you may be able to make your 100%’no win, no fee*’ claim through Accident Advice Helpline:
+If any of the following signs and symptoms sound familiar to you then you may have a whiplash injury in Little Sutton and you may be able to make your 100% no-win, no-fee* claim through Accident Advice Helpline:

-You can discuss your case in complete confidence with our trained advisers through the 24 hour advice helpline: 0800 689 0500 or 0333 500 0993 from a mobile phone, or you could complete the 30 second test and find out how much your case could be worth: www.accidentadvicehelpline.co.uk
+You can discuss your case in complete confidence with our trained advisors through the helpline: 0800 689 0500 from a landline, or 0333 500 0993 from a mobile phone, or you could complete the 30-second test and find out how much your case could be worth.